INDEX

 You are a specified domestic entity if you are one of the following:

-• A closely held domestic corporation that has at least 50% of its gross income from passive income, or at least 50% of its assets are held for the production of passive income.
+• A closely held domestic corporation with at least 50% of its gross income from passive income, or with at least 50% of its assets held for the production of passive income

-• A closely held domestic partnership that has at least 50% of its gross income from passive income, or at least 50% of its assets are held for the production of passive income.
+• A closely held domestic partnership with at least 50% of its gross income from passive income, or with at least 50% of its assets held for the production of passive income

 • A domestic trust (described in IRC Section 7701(a)(30)) that has one or more specified persons (a specified individual or a specified domestic entity) as a current beneficiary.